Lucas Erceg: Kansas City Royals

 On July 30, 2024, the Athletics traded Erceg to the Kansas City Royals in exchange for Mason Barnett, Will Klein, and Jared Dickey.
 He made 23 appearances down the stretch for the Royals, compiling an 0-3 record and 2.88 ERA with 31 strikeouts and 11 saves over 25 innings of work.

 Erceg made 61 appearances out of the bullpen for Kansas City in 2025, posting an 8-4 record and 2.64 ERA with 48 strikeouts and two saves across 61 1/3 innings pitched.
 On September 19, 2025, Erceg was placed on the injured list due right shoulder impingement syndrome, ending his season.

 Personal life

 Erceg's father is from Croatia.
 Erceg developed a drinking problem while at Cal which caused him to flunk out and experience suicidal thoughts.
-In June 2020, his girlfriend, Emma, who he had met at Menlo College, threatened to leave him unless he stopped drinking.
-He quit cold turkey without a treatment program and, as of August 2025, has been sober since.
+In June 2020, his girlfriend, Emma, whom he had met at Menlo College, threatened to leave him unless he stopped drinking.
+He quit cold turkey without a treatment program, and, as of August 2025, has been sober since.
 Erceg's first day of sobriety, June 10, 2020, is sewn onto his baseball glove.
 Erceg and Emma were engaged in July 2021 and married the following year.
 In late June 2025, the couple announced they were expecting their first child.